pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/index.rst

   `Datum <../datum/index.html>`__.

 - ``transform`` — Specifies the code that you want to run against your data, such as a Python script.
-Also, specifies a Docker image that you want to use to run that script.
+The ``transform`` section includes an ``image`` field that defines the Docker image that you want to run, as well as a ``cmd`` field for the specific code within that container that you want to execute, such as a Python script.

 **Example:**